jacksangl/primeErieRentals/README.md

 3. Better separation of concerns
 4. Improved maintainability

-During development, we considered a queue-based system for emails but opted for direct triggers due to the relatively low volume of expected waitlist signups and the simplicity of implementation.
+During development, I considered a queue-based system for emails but opted for direct triggers due to the relatively low volume of expected waitlist signups and the simplicity of implementation.

 ### Component Architecture
 PropertyCard components were designed to be fully reusable, accepting standardized property data objects.
 This approach: